CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## vds.raw_vdsdata (division_id = 8001)
 `vds.raw_vdsdata` data for `division_id = 8001` still needs further exploration to determine utility.
 A 1 day sample for 2023-06-28 was explored under `vds.raw_vdsdata_div8001`, described below.
-The data has many  blank rows and may not be of any utility, however to be safe we are pulling no zero rows into `vds.raw_vdsdata` now.
+The data has many blank rows and may not be of any utility, however to be safe we are pulling non zero rows into `vds.raw_vdsdata` now.
 The queries below will need to be adapted to work with the main `raw_vdsdata` table.
 These types of sensors include intersection "detectors" (DET), preemption (PE) (transit /  fire emergency services), special function (SF), which you can identify through the detector_id (example below).

 Row count: 601,460